Chart Color Schemes

 Wickham faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 14.5%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 14.5%, significantly lower than Australia's average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 10.7%, followed by graduate diplomas (2.3%) and postgraduate qualifications (1.5%).
-Trade and technical skills are prominent, with 54.8% of residents aged 15+ holding vocational credentials - advanced diplomas (8.9%) and certificates (45.9%).
+Vocational credentials are prominent, with 54.8% of residents aged 15+ holding them, including advanced diplomas (8.9%) and certificates (45.9%).

 Educational participation is high, with 42.4% of residents currently enrolled in formal education.
 This includes 18.7% in primary education, 11.6% in secondary education, and 2.2% pursuing tertiary education.